Skip to main content

 Other imitators have hardly been any better.
 I think Elizabeth Swann in the Pirates sequels was trying to channel Sarah Connor, but the makeover doesn’t translate as neatly.
 Elizabeth didn’t have to “man up” in the first film in order to hold her own, and nothing’s happened between the two movies that would make a complete wardrobe change feel like a natural progression of her character.
 Elizabeth the Pirate Boss just reads like a cynical move on part of the filmmakers to prove that Elizabeth is cool enough to hang with the big boys.
 This mentality reduces a woman’s strength to a narrow set of external factors, factors that are inevitably coded as unmistakably masculine.

-I guess another point worth reflecting upon is that following T2, Linda Hamilton actually retreated from the spotlight simply because she was not satisfied with the roles she was being offered.
+I guess another point worth reflecting upon is that following T2, Linda Hamilton actually retreated from the spotlight largely because she was not satisfied with the roles she was being offered.
 She's spoken out about wanting to dive into more comedic or romantic roles, but no one wanted to see Sarah Connor have a meet-cute.
 And so I do think there is a conversation to be had about both the barriers that inhibit female representation and also those that sprout up behind them after they've made the jump.

 In promoting Terminator: Dark Fate, Linda Hamilton herself reflected on Sarah Connor’s relationship to women in film: